KiranReddy-28may1988/MicroServices-Istio-Demo/README.md

 kubectl get pods -n istio-system

+For additional add-on's like Monitoring and graph components run the following commend

+kc apply -f ./istio-1.22.0/samples/addons   ===> Relative path refering to the addons in the checked directory

 # Installing the application by running the kubernetes manifest file:

 By defualt the application will install at the default name space but in my scenarion i would like to install it on dedicated namespace so i'm creating a namespace called shopping-app